nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Add Flashcard with open-ended question feature

-The proposed Add mechanism is facilitated by `QuickCache` .
+The Add mechanism is facilitated by `QuickCache` .
 It is stored internally as a `UniqueFlashcardList` inside the `QuickCache` object.

 Given below is an example usage scenario and how the add mechanism behaves at each step.